musab/sieve-of-eratosthenes-algorithm/README.md

 npm start
 ```

-The frontend can be accessed via `http://localhost:3000`.
+The client can then be accessed via `http://localhost:3000`.

 ### Misc